velodrome-finance/superchain-contracts/README.md

 The xERC20 implementation in this repository adheres to the standard but deviates slightly in the following way:
 - The lockbox has no support for native tokens.
 Other code related to this functionality has been removed.

+## Licensing

+This project follows the [Apache Foundation](https://infra.apache.org/licensing-howto.html) guideline for licensing.
+See LICENSE and NOTICE files.